 New Opportunities in Observational Astronomy and Astrophysics

 SCU astrophysicist Kristin Kulas, Ph.D. continues to provide wonderful hands-on opportunities for SCU physics and engineering physics majors who are interested in observational astronomy and astrophysics.
 Her work is funded in part by the National Science Foundation.
-One of Kulas’s areas of specialization is galaxy formation and evolution – great topics, indeed!
 Since coming to SCU, Kulas has established an active research program in collaboration with her colleagues at NASA Ames, including SOFIA Associate Director for Science Operations and USRA, Dr. B-G Andersson.
 Their work focuses on understanding how magnetic and strong radiation fields can affect star formation.

 Kristin Kulas (far right) with current SCU students and NASA colleagues on the catwalk of the Shane Telescope at nearby Lick Observatory (April, 2019).